marinawafikadel/Nodeproject/README.md

 The src folder has imgs, styles folder
 The components are the login.js, Device.js, Home.js
-in order to route from Home to DEvice.js which contain detailed info about device , You have to be admin and you have to click on the id cell which is highlighed in blue
+in order to route from Home to Device.js which contain detailed info about device , You have to be admin and you have to click on the id cell which is highlighed in blue. user2 and pass2 is an admin however user1 and pass1 is operator . if admin will route to devices detaild else will remain on devices pages
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).